SurbhiAgarwal18/FLARESHIELD-X/README.md

 /style.css         # UI styling

 🚀 How to Run the Project

 Prerequisites
 MetaMask installed
 Flare Coston2 Testnet added

-Some C2FLR test tokens for interaction
+Some C2FLR test tokens for interactio n
 Steps

 Download or clone the repository